- Table of Contents

 Tabulation of Bids:

 The due date and time for bids will be indicated on the IFB.
-Upon receipt of bids from vendors, the bids are retained in sealed envelopes until the assigned time for the formal bid opening.
+Upon receipt of bids from vendors, the bids are electronically sealed until the assigned time for the formal bid opening.
 At the assigned time, the bids are opened and tabulated by Procurement Services.
 Departments are welcome to attend bid openings (in person or via phone).
 Vendors are welcome to observe the bid opening process.
 Please advise Procurement Services if a department representative plans to attend the bid opening.

 If the department does not attend the bid opening, the results will be provided to the department via telephone, E-mail or campus mail on the "Tabulation of Bids for Department Review" (Form PD-8).